ch-stark/rhacm-workshop/07.Ansible-AutomationPlatform-Integration/README.md

 The operator will now begin the installation process.

-## Ansible Tower Application Integration
+## Ansible Automation Platform Application Integration

-In this section, you will configure Ansible Tower Jobs to run as your RHACM Application deploys.
+In this section, you will configure Ansible Automation Platform Jobs to run as your RHACM Application deploys.
 The first job will run as a _prehook_ while the second job will run as a _posthook_.
 The _prehook_ runs before the application resources start the deployment process while the _posthook_ job runs as soon as the resources are deployed.

-Both Ansible Job hooks initiate the same Job Template on Ansible Tower called _Logger_.
+Both Ansible Job hooks initiate the same Job Template on Ansible Automation Platform called _Logger_.
 The _Logger_ Job Template creates a log in a dedicated file for each initiation of the Job Template.
-Afterwards, the _Logger_ Job Template exposes the log file on a local web server on Ansible Tower.
+Afterwards, the _Logger_ Job Template exposes the log file on a local web server on Ansible Automation Platform.

-The participants can view all log files on the Ansible Tower server by navigating to the URL provided by the instructor in **port 80**.
+The participants can view all log files on the Ansible Automation Platform server by navigating to the URL provided by the instructor in **port 80**.

 The _Logger_ Ansible Role can be found at [logger role](ansible-playbooks/roles/logger) directory.

 ### Setting up Authentication

-In order to allow RHACM to access Ansible Tower you must set up a Namespace scoped secret for RHACM to use.
-RHACM uses the secret to authenticate against the Ansible Tower instance.
-The secret contains the Ansible Tower URL and Access Token.
+In order to allow RHACM to access Ansible Automation Platform you must set up a Namespace scoped secret for RHACM to use.
+RHACM uses the secret to authenticate against the Ansible Automation Platform instance.
+The secret contains the Ansible Automation Platform URL and Access Token.

 Before creating the secret itself, make sure the namespace that populates the secret exists by running the next command on the **hub** cluster -